 Each member of the Selection Committee uses the RFP's evaluation criteria (and the E&S Plan) to score responsive proposals.
-The Selection Committee Chairperson, Director of Alternative Delivery, and FHWA (as applicable for federal projects) oversee that the procurement is conducted in accordance with TDOT practice and TCA requirements, the project's E&S Plan, and federal regulations.
+The Selection Committee Chairperson and Director of Alternative Delivery oversee that the procurement is conducted in accordance with TDOT practice and TCA requirements, the project's E&S Plan, and applicable federal regulations.
 Legal staff can provide advice on responsiveness issues or other questions that require their input.